prash-kr-meena/obsidian/Kubernetes.md

 --

-In this lecture we will discuss about the third kind of Kubernetes Service - LoadBalancer.
+In this lecture, we will discuss about the third kind of Kubernetes Service - `LoadBalancer`.

 We will quickly recap what we learned about the two service types, so that we can work our way to the LoadBalancer type.
 We have a 3 node cluster with Ips 192.168.1.2,3 and 4.
 Our application is two tier, there is a database service and a front-end web service for users to access the application.
 The default service type – known as ClusterIP – makes a service, such as a redis or database service available internally within the kubernetes cluster for other applications to consume.